Eva Maria Pracht: Riding with the Canadian team

 Pracht helped coach numerous quadrilles through the years and organised the choreography.
 She helped, mentored and was eyes on the ground for Canadian dressage riders such as Gina Smith, Evi Strasser, Ashley Holzer, and many more.

-Pracht died from COVID-19 on 15 February 2021, during the COVID-19 pandemic in Canada.
+She died from COVID-19 on 15 February 2021, during the COVID-19 pandemic in Canada.
 She was 83.

 Family

 Pracht's daughter, Martina, was born in Frankfurt, Hesse, West Germany, in 1964 and also became an accomplished equestrian in Canada.
 She has won seven medals, five gold and two silver, from the North American Young Rider Championships.

 In 1984, Pracht's 23-year old son Josef Johannes "Jo Jo" Pracht died by suicide when he jumped off a bridge on the A45 motorway near Dillenburg.
 In 1978 Jo Jo had lost his leg in a moped accident after slipping on a rainy road.